Moqian1122/aedbel/README.md

 ## Data ##

-Orginal datasets provided are used for AED location optimization.
+Orginal datasets (AED location, interventions and medical transport) provided are used for AED location optimization.

 The data of optimized locations are used in the application: [aed_all_inv.xlsx](https://github.com/Moqian1122/aedbel/blob/main/aed_all_inv.xlsx).